mbaumer/us_hep_funding/docs/_states/MI.md

 Michigan State University       325,000     2016  Ongoing  Mahn, Kendall             A program to address neutrino-nucleus uncertainties for long-baseline experiments
 Michigan State University       800,000     2014  2018     Berz, Martin              Advanced Transfer Map Methods for the Description of ParticleBeam Dynamics
 Michigan State University     1,500,000     2014  Ongoing  Bieler, Thomas            The Effect of Process History on Grain Boundaries and Dislocation Substructures on Functional Properties of Nb for SRF Cavities: Plastic Formability and Microstructural Evolution
-MICHIGAN STATE UNIVERSITY             0     2013  2014     Bieler                    RECOVERY ACT: SRF-Foundations for Quantitative Microstructural Models to Track Evolution of the Metallurgical State During High Purity Nb Cavity Fabrication
+Michigan State University             0     2013  2014     Bieler                    RECOVERY ACT: SRF-Foundations for Quantitative Microstructural Models to Track Evolution of the Metallurgical State During High Purity Nb Cavity Fabrication
-MICHIGAN STATE UNIVERSITY       200,000     2013  2014     Bieler                    The Cost of Grain Boundaries on the Performance of Superconducting Cavities
+Michigan State University       200,000     2013  2014     Bieler                    The Cost of Grain Boundaries on the Performance of Superconducting Cavities
-MICHIGAN STATE UNIVERSITY       699,000     2012  2014     Berz                      Advanced Map Methods for the Description of Particle Beam Dynamics
+Michigan State University       699,000     2012  2014     Berz                      Advanced Map Methods for the Description of Particle Beam Dynamics
 ```
 ## SC Contracts
 In the past 8 years, this district has received: